List of international cricket five-wicket hauls by Abdul Qadir

-Qadir made his Test debut in 1977 against England at the Gaddafi Stadium, Lahore.
+Abdul Qadir made his Test debut in 1977 against England at the Gaddafi Stadium, Lahore.
 His first Test five-wicket haul came the following year against the same team in a match at the Niaz Stadium, Hyderabad.
 In March 1984 against the English at the Gaddafi Stadium, he took a five-wicket haul in both innings of a Test match for the first time.
 He repeated this feat only once more in his career, at the National Stadium, Karachi, against the same team, in December 1987.
 His career-best figures for an innings were 9 wickets for 56 runs against England at the Gaddafi Stadium, in November 1987.
 In Tests, Qadir was most successful against the English taking eight of his five-wicket hauls against them.
 He took ten or more wickets in a match on five occasions.
 Qadir claimed 15 five-wicket hauls in his Test career, and Pakistan never lost any of the games on such instances.

-Qadir made his One Day International (ODI) debut during the 1983 Cricket World Cup against New Zealand at Edgbaston.
+Abdul Qadir made his One Day International (ODI) debut during the 1983 Cricket World Cup against New Zealand at Edgbaston.
 His first ODI five-wicket haul came in June 1983, against Sri Lanka, a match which Pakistan won at the Headingley Cricket Ground in Leeds.
 He took 5 wickets for 44 runs in the match, which is his best performance in ODIs.
-Qadir took two five-wicket hauls in ODI cricket.
+Abdul Qadir took two five-wicket hauls in ODI cricket.
 As of 2012, he is twenty-sixth overall among all-time combined five-wicket haul takers, a position he shares with Fred Trueman and Derek Underwood.
 He is fifth in the list of five-wicket haul takers for Pakistan, all formats of the game combined.